Skip to content

 Leaders’ declaration doesn’t go far enough on air quality

 The contrast in political priority between risk factors for NCDs is striking.
-The political declaration sets a goal of 150 million fewer people using tobacco by 2030.
-But it fails to recognise that bad air quality is now a bigger driver of premature death and disease than tobacco, with around 8 million deaths per year attributed to air pollution.
+The political declaration sets a laudable goal of 150 million fewer people using tobacco by 2030.
+But it fails to recognise that bad air quality is now a bigger driver of premature death and disease than tobacco, with around 8 million deaths per year attributed to air pollution.”

 Nina Renshaw, Head of Health at Clean Air Fund

 Leaders could have echoed the ambitious, yet achievable, target endorsed by Ministers of Health at the World Health Assembly in May 2025.
-That target requires governments to halve the health impact and deaths related to human-made air pollution by 2040 (relative to 2015).
+That target requires governments to halve the health impacts and deaths related to human-made air pollution by 2040 (relative to 2015).
 That target would prevent 3-4 million deaths per year worldwide.
-A recent World Bank report confirmed that halving population exposure to harmful levels of particulate matter air pollution by 2040 is feasible and affordable.
+A recent World Bank report confirmed that halving population exposure to harmful levels of particulate matter air pollution by 2040 is both feasible and affordable.

 Jane Burston, CEO of Clean Air Fund